Skip To Main Content

 Perez oversaw the pitchers from 2005-2024, and during that time, Hornet hurlers accounted for 25 all-conference selections.
 At least one pitcher earned some form of all-league recognition in 19 of those 20 seasons, and the staff led the Big Sky in ERA in 2013, 2014, 2018, 2019, 2023 and 2024, while finishing second three straight years from 2015-17, and 2021-22.

-A Sacramento State player has been named all-Pacific Region eight of the last 11 completed years.
+A Sacramento State player has been named all-region eight of the last 12 completed years.
 That includes a program-record three in 2022 - Lewa Day (2nd team), Marissa Bertuccio (3rd team) and Lexie Webb (3rd team).
 In fact, Bertuccio received all-region accolades three straight seasons (2022-24), becoming just the second Hornet to accomplish the feat during the program’s Div.
 I era.
+This past season, Malepeai followed her Big Sky Player of the Year honor with all-West Region accolades.

 Prior to her coaching stint at Sacramento State, Perez was the lead instructor at Kelly Jackson’s All-American Softball School in West Sacramento, Calif., from 2003-04.
 She also spent time as the head varsity coach at Center High School (Antelope, Calif.) for two years (2003-04).